-Moving upstairs to the guests rooms are two of my favorite mirrors, both completely different from the ones downstairs.
+Moving upstairs to the guest rooms are two of my favorite mirrors, both completely different from the ones downstairs.

 I think these gold~trimmed mirrors also look fabulous on the wall, leaning there so casually, without a care in the world.
 Used like this, floor mirrors can make a room look twice as big.

 It was dull yellowish brown, but I loved the whimsical bird carvings and bow on top.
 I had no idea where I would put it, but I had to have it.
 This was the very first piece I ever painted with chalk paint and it started my love of repurposing old stuff.